-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the North Expansion Project involving construction and operation of facilities by TransColorado Gas Transmission Company (TransColorado) in Rio Blanco County and Mesa County, Colorado.
-These facilities would consist of about 2,200 feet of 24-inch diameter pipeline, 4,670 horsepower (hp) ISO-rated of compression, and meter replacements.
-This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the potential environmental impacts of the Love Ranch Relocation Project involving the relocation of previously authorized, but uninstalled, natural gas transmission system facilities by TransColorado Gas Transmission Company (TransColorado) in Rio Blanco County, Colorado.
+The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

 Summary of the Proposed Project

 TransColorado proposes to relocate two compressor units previously authorized for installation at the existing Greasewood Compressor Station to an alternative site about 6 miles west (referred to as the Love Ranch Compressor Station site).
 Both locations are in Rio Blanco County, Colorado.
 Specifically, TransColorado proposes to amend its authorizations for both the North Expansion Project in Docket No. CP05-45-000 and the Blanco-Meeker Expansion Project in Docket No. CP06-401-000 to relocate a 2,370 horsepower unit and a 3,550 horsepower unit, respectively, to the Love Ranch Compressor Station site.
 TransColorado further seeks authority to construct and operate a new interconnect with Rockies Express Pipeline, LLC (Rockies Express) at the existing Meeker Compressor Station.